Software Measurement and Metrics

 There are 2 types of software measurement:

-In direct measurement the product, process or thing is measured directly using standard scale.
+- Direct Measurement: In direct measurement, the product, process, or thing is measured directly using a standard scale.

-In indirect measurement the quantity or quality to be measured is measured using related parameter i.e. by use of reference.
+- Indirect Measurement: In indirect measurement, the quantity or quality to be measured is measured using related parameters i.e. by use of reference.

 Classification of Software Metrics:

-Product metrics are used to evaluate the state of the product, tracing risks and undercovering prospective problem areas.
-The ability of team to control quality is evaluated.
+- Product Metrics: Product metrics are used to evaluate the state of the product, tracing risks and undercover prospective problem areas.
+The ability of the team to control quality is evaluated.

-Process metrics pay particular attention on enhancing the long term process of the team or organisation.
+- Process Metrics: Process metrics pay particular attention to enhancing the long-term process of the team or organization.

-Project matrix is describes the project characteristic and execution process.
+- Project Metrics: The project matrix describes the project characteristic and execution process.

 - Number of software developer

-- Staffing pattern over the life cycle of software
+- Staffing patterns over the life cycle of software

 - Cost and schedule